 When we reprint a piece, we rely on the integrity of the author regarding the work’s originality and accuracy.
 It is also up to the author to determine if the images they have included are copyright free and able to be reproduced under the creative commons, public domain or fair use doctrine:

-…the fair use of a copyrighted work, including such use by reproduction in copies or phonorecords or by any other means specified by that section, for purposes such (more…)
+…the fair use of a copyrighted work, including such use by reproduction in copies or phonorecords or by any other (more…)

 Most roses are edible.
 Roses are not the only flowers that can be used to add a delicious and exotic taste to all types of dishes.
 The flavor of roses, however, is distinct and immediately recognizable, and it looks as wonderful as it tastes.